-Every new generation brings new customs, behaviors, and cultural phenomena that shape the world as we know it.
+Have you wondered how every generation introduces new customs, behaviors, and cultural phenomena that shape the world as we know it?

 Millennials taught us new ways of viewing our socio-political world.

 Generation Z showed us what the intersection of technology and humanity looks like.

 We now have Generation Alpha, a demographic of tech-savvy and unapologetically influential children who will enter adulthood at the end of the 2020s.

 At this point you might think, “Generation Alpha are just kids.
 They’re not our buyers.
 Why should we be concerned with marketing to Generation Alpha right now?”